Choaib-ELMADI/bare-metal-programming/README.md

 ## Downloading and Debugging Executables

 Our goal is to flash the final generated executable into the microcontroller’s internal flash memory and run the program on the development board.
-There are two main methods:
+We will do this using one method:

 - **Using a debug adapter** to connect the target to the host.
 This is called **in-circuit programming/debugging**.